mmarentette/project-1-mastermind/README.md

 ===========
 Welcome to the challenging and thought-provoking game of **Mastermind**!

-Are you always two steps ahead?
+Are you always thinking two steps ahead?
 Do you enjoy your martinis shaken, not stirred?
-Do you have a closet full of lethal, high-tech gadgets?
+Do you have a closet full of trench coats and high-tech gadgets?

 If so, prove you have what it takes to be a secret service agent by cracking the code!

 Screenshots
 -----------
+Board at start of game:
 ![Start of game](https://i.imgur.com/zsU3vRd.png)

+Board during game play:
 ![Guesses and scores](https://i.imgur.com/4J3ARDh.png)

 Technologies Used